 Black bat flower, Tacca chantrieri

-In painting, black is the deepest hue, achieved by bringing any color to its darkest value.
-Black gives structure to a composition, creating the illusion of depth by drawing the eye.
+In painting, black is the deepest hue.
+It gives structure to a composition by creating the illusion of depth and drawing the eye.
 And in the garden, black (or almost black) flowers attract attention, too, while creating dramatic contrast with other colors.
-I often incorporate these elegant plants into my designs just to pump up the volume.
+I often include black plants in my designs just to pump up the volume.

 Or course, by black I mean more of a deep purple or bluish-black since growers have yet to cultivate a pure black flower.
 These days, you can find dark hues in foliage as well as flowers.
 Depending on the garden size, I’ll create drifts of same variety dark-leaved or flowered plants for impact, using repeated groupings to draw the eye.
 Black plants bring sophistication to every composition, while providing a restful spot amidst all the other textures and colors.

 Here are ten of my favorite plants with almost-black flowers and/or purple-black foliage.

 Hellebore ‘Onyx Odyssey’